Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Casa de Ribô

-Day 6 – Explore Gerês National Park With DETOURS
+Day 6: Explore Gerês National Park

-When doing a tour with DETOURS from Porto, you will not be disappointed as all their guides are super knowledgable and know how to organise your perfect route.
-Our two guides Diogo and Ricardo showed us so many amazing places in this natural paradise that I eventually stopped counting.
-Anyhow, as you might want to do the tour yourself – and you absolutely should – I will only list some of the iconic must-sees which are the typical ancient wolf traps, the Tahiti waterfalls, the Geira Roman Road and the Arado Falls.
+Anyhow, as you might want to do the tour yourself – and you absolutely should – I will only list some of the iconic must-sees which are the typical ancient wolf traps, the Tahiti Waterfalls, the Geira Roman Road and the Arado Falls.

-Going for a hike is also an essential part of the tour and trust me, you will love being so close to nature with deep-green forests, crystal-clear water and breath-taking views.
+Going for a hike is also an essential part of the tour and trust me, you will love being so close to nature with deep-green forests, crystal-clear water and breathtaking views.

 Do not leave the area around the Caldo River without trying out a traditional codfish dish.
 Caught right there, the fish is totally fresh and often served with hot and crispy chips on the side.

-More Time In Gerês National Park
+More Time In Gerês National Park?

 If you have more time, there is also a pretty long list of sports and leisure activities to be experienced in the National Park which can easily be found on various tour operator sites online.
-Additionally, pay a visit to the sunken village Vilarinho das Furnas or the well-known Benedictine monastery of the 9th century in Pitões das Júnias.
+Additionally, visit the sunken village Vilarinho das Furnas or the well-known Benedictine monastery of the 9th century in Pitões das Júnias.

 For an extra day, head via Montalegre towards the historic capital of the Tras-os-Montes region, Bragança, in the far northeast corner of Portugal.
 This city has countless ancient monuments and beautiful castles, churches and squares on offer.

-Day 7 – Guimarães To Douro Valley
+Day 7: Guimarães To Douro Valley

-Guimarães is known to be Portugal’s birthplace and its rich history is reflected in a variety of national monuments and historical building in and around the city, the list is endless.
+Guimarães is known to be Portugal’s birthplace and its rich history is reflected in a variety of national monuments and historical buildings in and around the city, the list is endless.
 The advantage?
 Many sights are found right next to each other.
 Guimarães Castle, the Church of São Miguel do Castelo, Paço Dos Duques De Bragança and Dom Afonso Henriques to name only some of them.

 roadtrip portugal route

 Drive along the beautiful and historic alley towards Igreja de Nossa Senhora da Consolação e Santos Passos and have breakfast at one of the little cafés at the old city square at Largo da Oliveira Square.
-Have a stroll around Santuario da Penha and enjoy the panoramic view over the city before you’re off towards Portugal’s world famous wine region: the Douro Valley.
+Have a stroll around Santuario da Penha and enjoy the panoramic view over the city before you’re off towards Portugal’s world-famous wine region: the Douro Valley.

 In the afternoon you will arrive at São Leonardo de Galafura which overlooks the whole valley.
 There is plenty to see and taste at this particular wine region.
 For example, take the historic locomotive of Linha do Douro from Peso da Régua to Pocinho.
-This train journey takes you all along the Douro River via Pinhão for about one and a half hours while you get to enjoy the picturesque surroundings before heading back the same way.

 Camping Options In Douro Valley

-Alternative Accommodation In Douro Valley
+Hotel Accommodation In Douro Valley

 In the heart of the Douro Valley overlooking the Douro River is Casa De Canilhas.
 This Portuguese house will spoil you with its outdoor pool, a beautiful garden and an authentic Portuguese breakfast.
 If you’re looking for river cruises, wine tastings or guided tours, the helpful staff will not hesitate to assist you.

-Day 8 – From Douro Valley To Lisbon Via Paiva Walkways
+Day 8: From Douro Valley To Lisbon Via Paiva Walkways

 Unfortunately, this scenic trail was partly destroyed by bushfires so you can currently only walk 4 km one way towards the famous suspension bridge which connects both sides of the way.
 It’ll cost you 1 Euro and about 2.5 hours of your time to enjoy this stunning stretch of untouched natural beauty through the wild mountain landscape.
-Don’t forget to book online in advance and make sure to bring a rain coat and umbrella if the weather forecast is not looking too good.
-Otherwise you’ll end up working out while getting soaked through to your bones, just like we did.
-And of course we left our raincoats in the car.
+Don’t forget to book online in advance and make sure to bring a raincoat and umbrella if the weather forecast is not looking too good.
+Otherwise, you’ll end up working out while getting soaked through to your bones, just like we did.
+And of course, we left our raincoats in the car.

 After your hiking adventure, start your campervan journey south towards Lisbon.